robertofalk/dhbw-idp/README.md

 ### How it Works:
 - Messages are sent to OpenAI using function calling
-- If all parameters are provided, OpenAI returns the function name and arguments
+- If all parameters are provided, OpenAI returns the function name and arguments.
+If not, there is a follow up with the user
-- The system validates and executes the command via `UserManager`
+- The system validates and executes the command via `UserManager` class

 > This feature showcases how AI can be used to enhance system interactions and provides a fun, practical example of integrating external APIs.

 ---